 Uncertainty has been a daily companion for the better part of two years for many in today’s society.
-In the context of tax laws, this is especially true as affluent taxpayers face pending, probable, or predictable tax legislation by year-end.
+In the context of tax laws, this is especially true as tax legislation remains on the current administration’s agenda.
 There is growing consensus that tax rates will rise in the future.
-Although the questions remain to what extent and how much of the burden will imposed by year-end?
-There are effective tax strategies available for your unique situation, which can be implemented today (pre-legislation) and/or tomorrow (post-legislation) with proper, qualified, professional guidance.
+Although the questions remain to what extent and when new legislation may be passed, there are effective tax strategies available for your unique situation, which can be implemented today with proper, qualified, professional guidance.

 On the Income Side: